machinelearningZH/audio-transcription/README.md

 ### Hardware requirements
-- We strongly recommend using this application with a CUDA compatible graphics card.
-Transcription is extremly slow on CPU.
+- We strongly recommend using a CUDA-compatible graphics card, as transcription on a CPU is extremely slow.
     - https://developer.nvidia.com/cuda-gpus
 - If you are using a graphics card, you need at least 8GB VRAM.
-Performance is better with 16GB VRAM
+Performance is better with 16GB VRAM.
 - 8GB RAM

 ## Project team